tomviner/llm-claude/README.md

 # llm-claude

-# Depricated in favour of llm-claude-3
+# Deprecated in favour of llm-claude-3

 Please see https://github.com/simonw/llm-claude-3/ instead